 The well-established use cannot be supported, because no clinical studies were found.
 The traditional use of Taraxacum officinale F.H.
-Wigg., radix, as a comminuted herbal drug, herbal tea, juice from fresh root, for the relief of symptoms related to mild digestive disorders and temporary loss of appetite and to increase the amount of urine to achieve flushing of the urinary tract as an adjuvant in minor urinary complaints is well documented in a number of handbooks.
+Wigg., radix, as a comminuted herbal substance as herbal tea or herbal preparations in liquid dosage forms for the relief of symptoms related to mild digestive disorders and temporary loss of appetite and to increase the amount of urine to achieve flushing of the urinary tract as an adjuvant in minor urinary complaints is well documented in a number of handbooks.